decred/dcrdocs/docs/faq/proof-of-stake/general.md

 Proof-of-Stake (PoS) was included in the first release of Decred software in February 2016.

-Ticket purchases were possible as soon as the intial premine coins became spendable, however voting did not begin until block 4,096, aka the [Stake Validation Height](https://devdocs.decred.org/core-blockchain-concepts/proof-of-stake/stake-validation-height/).
+Ticket purchases were possible as soon as the intial coins became spendable, however voting did not begin until block 4,096, aka the [Stake Validation Height](https://devdocs.decred.org/core-blockchain-concepts/proof-of-stake/stake-validation-height/).

 The initial 4,096 blocks acted as a bootstrapping phase which allowed the ticket